 Exercise

-Managing PCOS and exercise go hand-in-hand and gentle, regular exercise has a multitude of benefits that help to minimise the risk of miscarriage.
+Managing PCOS and exercise go hand-in-hand and gentle, regular exercise has a multitude of benefits that help to minimise the risk of pregnancy loss.
 Exercise can reduce excess weight gain and it also minimises stress levels by releasing happy hormones called endorphins.
-When you’re pregnant, check your exercise plan with your doctor.
-You should avoid strenuous physical activities, but make sure you stay active.
+Reaching a healthy weight and engaging in regular light exercise well before falling pregnant will give you the best chances of a healthy pregnancy.
+Once you’re pregnant, check your exercise plan with your doctor.
+You should avoid strenuous physical activities, but make sure you stay active every day.

 Take prenatal vitamins